-We accept Visa and MasterCard.
+We accept Visa, MasterCard and American Express.
 You may use a credit card when paying by phone, fax, mail, in person and online (limited to certain online courses only).

 You may use a check or money order to pay by mail or in-person.
 Checks must be in U.S. funds and drawn from a U.S. bank.
 There is a $25 service charge for returned checks.